miguelgfierro/publications/README.md

 ## Blog posts

 I have my [personal blog](https://miguelgfierro.com) where I write about artificial intelligence, machine learning, technical business and other random stuff that comes to my mind.
 The blog has been designed to mimic the appearance of a scientific paper.
 I did it that way to honor my scientific background.
-The code is open sourced and can be found in [this repo](https://github.com/miguelgfierro/sciblog).
+The code is open-sourced and can be found in [this repo](https://github.com/miguelgfierro/sciblog).

 In addition, some of the posts have code for supporting the articles.
 The code is available in [this repo](https://github.com/miguelgfierro/sciblog_support).

-Here there is the list of posts published on my blog and on other blogs:
+Here there is the list of posts published on my blog and other blogs:

 \[1\] M. González-Fierro, "My Most Popular LinkedIn Posts Of 2022".
 2023.
 Available online: <a href="https://miguelgfierro.com/blog/2023/my-most-popular-linkedin-posts-of-2022/" class="uri" class="uri">https://miguelgfierro.com/blog/2023/my-most-popular-linkedin-posts-of-2022/</a>